Rate Reduce: Pay less for the first year (or two! or three!) of your mortgage.

 Temporary Buydown Definition

-A Temporary Buydown reduces your interest rate on your mortgage for the first year or two of your loan.
-The seller can contribute to your loan to lower the rate during the initial period, and then payments go back up after that initial period is over.
-The most common is called a 2-1 buydown.
+A Temporary Buydown reduces the interest rate on your mortgage for the first one to three years of your loan.
+The seller is required to contribute to your loan to lower the rate during the initial period, and then payments go back up after that initial period is over.
+This is called a ‘sellers' concession’, and it’s necessary for the program to function.

-You'll need to work with a real estate agent to negotiate the details between all the parties.
-The amount paid by the seller or builder depends on the price of the home and the length of the program and is usually calculated as a percentage of the purchase price.
+It's best to work with a real estate agent to negotiate the details between all the parties.
+The amount paid by the seller or builder depends on the price of the home and the buydown type and is usually calculated as a percentage of the loan amount.

 3-2-1 Buydown